|You are on Page 1||Page 2||Page 3||Page 4||Page 5||Page 6||Page 7||Page 8|

 For those token issues that are known, I use the widely recognized and respectable Atwood Coffee Catalog for United States & Canadian Transportation Tokens, Seventh Edition (2016), Volume One.
 I have encountered token varieties that are not listed.
 So, I took the liberty to expand upon the Atwood Coffee numbering system with a subletter.

 In regards to "modern" era New York / New Jersey Metropolitan Area toll fiscal issues, there are two separate and distinct agencies that issued fiscal items for toll use; the Triborough Bridge & Tunnel Authority or "TBTA", which has become the Metropolitan Transportation Authority - Bridges & Tunnels and the Port Authority of New York and New Jersey "PANYNJ", which was formerly known as Port of New York Authority.
-Each of these agencies is covered on their own respective pages.
+Because each of these agencies issued such a broad scope of toll scrip and / or tokens, there are covered on their own respective pages.

-It has been asked of me on more than one occasion "why don't I split up this one big page" into smaller pages for each topic.
-Like with my railroad related websites; while doing such would certainly made my life a tad easier and organized from the beginning, it would be harder for the reader to search multiple topics and compare issues.
+In the first year of this websites existence, it had been asked of me "why don't I split up this one big page" into smaller pages for each topic.
+Like with my railroad related websites; while doing such would certainly make my life a tad easier and organized from the beginning, it would be harder for the reader to search multiple topics and compare issues.

 Each page in itself has a sub-index at the top of it, to help guide you through the various chapters and tabulations.

 As with all my published works; information, questions, corrections, suggestions and contact is always welcome, and I am especially interested in acquiring images of issues not already mentioned here.

 Needless to say, I am always interested in procuring toll issues I do not have, so again; please do not hesitate to contact me via email at email@example.com or by telephone at (936) 396-6103.